 If successful, the command will return Boot files successfully created.

-Then make C:\ partition active.
-To do it, execute the following commands (you may have different disk and partition numbers, be attentive):
+Then make the C:\ partition active.
+To do it, execute the following commands (you disk and partition numbers may differ, be attentive):

 select disk 0